Hi there, I'm Géraldine Räuber.

 Now, I’ve just started as a Graduate Developer, working with SAP technologies and

-learning to code in ABAP.
+programming in ABAP.

 I enjoy taking on coding projects that challenge me to think critically and creatively,